BEagle1984/silverback/docs/guides/broker/producing/headers.md

                 .AddHeader("header2", envelope => envelope.Message.Property2))));
 ```

-## HeaderAttribute in the Message Model
+## HeaderAttribute on the Message Model

-Using the <xref:Silverback.Messaging.Messages.HeaderAttribute> is straightforward: simply decorate the properties you want to publish as headers and specify an header name.
+Using the <xref:Silverback.Messaging.Messages.HeaderAttribute> is straightforward: simply decorate the properties you want to publish as headers and specify a header name.

 ```csharp
 using Silverback.Messaging.Messages;